-Your Rights As A Consumer:
+Your Rights As A Consumer

-A good credit rating is very important and knowing your rights as a consumer helps each a high credit rating.
-Businesses inspect your credit history when they evaluate your applications for credit, insurance, employment and leases.
+Good credit history is very important and knowing your rights as a consumer helps each a high credit rating.
+Businesses inspect your credit history when they evaluate your applications for credit, insurance, employment, and leases.
 Based on your credit payment history, businesses may choose to grant or deny credit, provided you receive fair and equal treatment.

-The Fair Credit Report Act:
+The Fair Credit Report Act

 If you’ve ever applied for a charge account, personal loan, insurance, or job, there’s a file about you.
 This file contains information about where you work, live, how you pay your bills, and whether you’ve been sued, arrested, or filed for bankruptcy.

 Companies that gather and sell this information are called Consumer Reporting Agencies (CRAs).
 The most common type of CRA is the credit bureau.
 The information CRAs sell about you to creditors, employers, insurers, and other businesses is called a consumer report.